celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Run tests again](./images/npx_hardhat_test_part6.png)

 As you can see, we have our second test failing.
-We succeed to execute transaction that were calling our contract functions, but we can't send ethereum to our contract successfully.
-This is because our multi-signatures contract does not has a **receive** function.
+We were able to execute transactions that called our contract functions, but we can't send Ethereum to our contract successfully.
+This is because our multisignature contract does not have a `receive` function.

-### Add a receive function
+### Add a receive Function

-Let's fix this issue by adding a **receive** function, so going back to the `contracts/CeloMultiSig.sol` file and add the following code at the end of the contract:
+Let's fix this issue by adding a `receive` function.
+We'll go back to the `contracts/CeloMultiSig.sol` file and add the following code at the end of the contract:

 ```javascript
   /// @notice Receives Ether